What if Icarus had a sister? | 2019 | clay, glaze, lustre, ceramic art

 Winner Craft Ontario Award at the Ottawa Guild of Potters' Annual Exhibition

 As I was born and raised on the Canadian prairies, my aesthetic is often informed by my early experiences relating to the landscape and the psychological dualities that it throws into relief.
 I am interested in community and social issues and my studio ceramics practice features a mix of functional and sculptural work with larger community-based projects and initiatives.
 I received a MA in English literature in 1995 and a MA in Canadian studies in 1999 where I completed a thesis on public art.
-My love of history and language resonates in my work.
+In 2019 I went back to school to study education and received a Bachelor of Education in 2021.
+My love of education, history, and language resonates in my work.
 By looking back into history and mythologies both written and told, I believe we can highlight many of our present entanglements and continue to find ways to advance ourselves and improve the planet.
-I am interested in the links between ancient and contemporary struggles for women's rights and find ways in my art to express issues relating to women.
+I am interested in the links between ancient and contemporary struggles for women's rights and find ways in my art to express issues relating to women and girls and the ways in which education is central to human development.
 My ceramic artwork often explores the ways women are contained and yet find opportunities for self and social expression and escape.
 Perhaps it is the power of the imagination combined with theoretical reinvestigations of the past that create new answers to old problems in our world today.